1x55/trekkers/README.md

 ## Lessons Learned:

 - API Integration: Integrating an external API adds valuable and up-to-date data to your application.
 Ensure that the API is reliable and well-documented to avoid potential issues.
-- User Experience: Learnt from  https://www.thelcars.com/ the importance to provide clear instructions.
+- User Experience: Learnt from  https://www.thelcars.com/ the importance to provide clear documentation.
--

 ## Optimisation:
 - Adding error handling and validation for user inputs.
 - Caching: Implement caching mechanisms, both on the client and server sides, to reduce the load on the API and improve response times.